Stats

 • European cultural & creative sectors account for 4,4% of EU GDP and 7.6 million full-time jobs.

-• Performing rights revenues increased by 6% to a total of $1.3bn in 2021 – 16.7% of total European revenues.
-Europe remained the top region for performance rights revenues, accounting for over 50% of the world’s performance rights income in 2021.
+• Performing rights revenues increased by 6.3% to a total of $1.5bn in 2023 – 18.8% of total European revenues.
+Europe continued to be a major player in performance rights revenues, accounting for over 54% of the world’s performance rights income in 2023.

 • Copyright-intensive sectors account for 9.9 million EU jobs.